esamattis/piler/README.md

 # Piler

+Note: node-pile was just renamed to *Piler*

 Feature hilights

   * Minify and concatenate JS and CSS
   * Tag rendering
   * Namespaces
+  * Transparent preprocessors
-  * Push CSS changes to the browser in development mode using Socket.IO
+  * Push CSS changes to the browser using Socket.IO
   * Easy code sharing with server

 ## Awesome Asset Manager for Node.js